Sudoku Solver

 The source code is quite clear, so I’ll just give some guidelines to help its understanding:

-• Regarding that the square state is coded as a bit field (an unsigned short where the least significant 9 bits represent the possible digits), the following bitwise operations can be done:
+respectively model a square and a restriction group.
+No more complex data structures are needed. - Regarding that the square state is coded as a bit field (an unsigned short where the least significant 9 bits represent the possible digits), the following bitwise operations can be done:

-• An uncertainty reduction operation consists in removing a bit subset from a bit set: a &= ~b (the set b is removed from a).
+- An uncertainty reduction operation consists in removing a bit subset from a bit set:

-• The number of considered digits (the number of set bits) can be computed with the GCC built-in function __builtin_popcount.
+(is a contained in b?) - The number of considered digits (the number of set bits) can be computed with the GCC built-in function

-• The digit coded by a set of bits with only one set bit can be obtained with the GCC built-in function __builtin_ffs, wich returns the first set bit index.
+. - The digit coded by a set of bits with only one set bit can be obtained with the GCC built-in function